denten-papers/blunt-instrumental/blunt.md

 experience.
 Reviewing the academic literature on k-means clustering at its lowest "raw" level of abstraction initially could be a tedious and labor-intensive affair.
 Not being a statistician, I cannot always follow the math.
-But, in looking at a number of articles in several related fields I am able to understand the uses and the limitations of the algorithm.
+But, in looking at a number of articles in several related fields that take the same approach I am able to understand the uses and the limitations of the algorithm.
 This knowledge is independent of implementation.
 If tomorrow's researchers move from Python to Haskell (for example), the applied methods will transfer with the language.
 The method is what lasts, not the implementation.

-Getting to the methodological layer of the tool can be initially expensive, but ultimately, it makes for a more durable investment of time.
-Gaining fluency in widely-adopted languages, like R or Python, enables us to reach a wider
+Getting to the methodological layer of the tool can be initially time consuming, but ultimately, it makes for a more durable investment of time.
-audience: to share expertise, to seek and to offer support, and to share findings with a diverse community of practitioners.
-To learn some custom and curtailed version of those languages actually prevents conversation.
+Gaining fluency in widely-adopted languages, like R or Python, enables us to reach a wider audience: to share expertise, to seek and to offer support, and to share findings with a diverse community of practitioners.
+To learn some custom and curtailed version of those languages actually limits the possibilities of a cross-disciplinary conversation.

 2. Software is easy (cheap and fun) to build relative to the difficulty (expense and drudgery) of maintenance.
 "90% of coding is debugging.
 The other